Mirvik/FromZeroToML/statistics/notes/lecture_01.md

 # Lecture 01: Sample and population, methods for collecting a sample

+## Key concepts
 **Population** is the entire group of individuals, items or data points that are the subject of a statistical study.

 **A sample** is a subset of the population that is collected using a specific sampling method.

+**Sampling methods** – Techniques used to collect samples from a population.

+## Main characteristics of a good sample
+### 1. Representativeness
+**Representativeness** - the degree to which a sample accurately <mark>reflects</mark> the characteristics of the population.

+### 2. Adequate size
+**The size of the sample** is important for its <mark>accuracy</mark>.
+A sample that is too small might not show the full variety of the population, leading to wrong conclusions.
+A larger sample gives more information, which makes the results stronger and lowers the chance of error.
+However, the sample size should be practical, considering the time, cost, and resources available.

+### 3. Randomness
+**Randomness** - the absence of predictability in sample selection, ensuring fairness.

 ## There are two categories of sampling methods: